mxagar/tool_guides/pcl/pcl_example_03/README.md

 7. `cylinder_segmentation.cpp`: Example in which a cylindrical mug is segmented on a real scene with a table.
 It is an application that extends the example in `planar_segmentation.cpp` to cylinders in a real scenario.
 See [Cylinder model segmentation](https://pcl.readthedocs.io/projects/tutorials/en/latest/cylinder_segmentation.html#cylinder-segmentation).

-8. `extract_segmented_indices.cpp` See [Extracting indices from a PointCloud](https://pcl.readthedocs.io/projects/tutorials/en/latest/extract_indices.html#extract-indices).
+8. `extract_segmented_indices.cpp`: Several subsets of points which fit into different planes are extracted iteratively from a scene.
+See [Extracting indices from a PointCloud](https://pcl.readthedocs.io/projects/tutorials/en/latest/extract_indices.html#extract-indices).

 9. `remove_outliers.cpp`